ashank96/OneDirectAssignment/README.md

   # Family Tree Application
     1. Use of Java’s collection framework  (HashMaps and Lists) to implement directed acyclic graph for Family Tree.
     2. Proper validation / info messages thrown on console.
-    3. Do appropriate exception handling where ever required.
+    3. Appropriate exception handling where ever required.
     4. Comments in the code to make it more understandable.
     5. TDD methodology has been used